-Summary of Condition: Material audit adjustments were identified that resulted in significant changes to the County's financial statements.
+Summary of Condition: During our audit, we identified material audit adjustments that resulted in significant changes to the County's financial statements.
 The inability to detect significant misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.